Home

 Living Writer Price: $96 per year or $9.99 per month

-One of the more robust free options on this list, Bibisco, is tailored for fiction writing projects.
+Finally, the last one isne of the more robust free options on this list, Bibisco.
+Like Living Writer, it is tailored for fiction writing projects.
 It's similar to Scrivener in that it takes a bit of learning to get comfortable with the software.
 So if you're looking for a simple, easy-to-use text editor, this will probably be a bit much for you.
-Still, it has some outstanding features going for it!
+Still, it has some pretty cool features for free.

 Bibisco Pros